stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.replacing/replacingargs/get_groupname/_index.md

 ---
+title: Aspose::Words::Replacing::ReplacingArgs::get_GroupName method
-title: get_GroupName
+linktitle: get_GroupName
 second_title: Aspose.Words for C++ API Reference
-description: Identifies, by name, a captured group in the Match that is to be replaced with the Replacement string.
+description: Aspose::Words::Replacing::ReplacingArgs::get_GroupName method.
+Identifies, by name, a captured group in the Match that is to be replaced with the Replacement string in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words.replacing/replacingargs/get_groupname/